 Head here first, if you want to understand which area on Crete is best for your holiday style.

-You can check all the Airbnb Guides to book your home in Chania, Rethymnon, Lasithi, in the area near Elafonisi, and even on Gavdos island.
+You can check all the Vacation Homes Guides to book your home in Chania, Rethymnon, Lasithi, in the area near Elafonisi, and even on Gavdos island.
 If you prefer hotels and resorts, check these accommodation guides to Chania, Heraklion, and Rethymnon.

 Travel Plans for Crete?